 You can also place them in a large brown paper bag (i.e. old school grocery bag) with the top folded down.
 This is actually how we did it when I was a kid!

-Step 2- Sauté the Veggies
+Sauté the Veggies

 If you are adding sausage, brown it in the pan before adding the celery.

-🦃 Cooking Cornbread Stuffing In a Turkey
+🦃 How to Make Cornbread Stuffing in a Turkey

-When stuffing a turkey, it is easier to use smaller cubes so keep your cuts to ½ inch size.
-Assemble the dressing according to the directions but decrease the stock by ¼ cup.
+- When stuffing a turkey, it is easier to use smaller cubes, so keep your cuts to ½ inch size.

-Just before baking, stuff the body cavity and inside the neck with the stuffing.
-Depending on the size of your turkey all the stuffing may not fit.
+- Just before baking, stuff the body cavity and inside the neck with the stuffing.
+Depending on the size of your turkey, all the stuffing may not fit.
 The remainder can be baked in a smaller buttered dish according to the directions above.

-Tie the turkey drumsticks together.
+- Tie the turkey drumsticks together.
 Place on a rack in a roasting pan and cook according to your recipe directions.

-To keep your bird moist at this higher temperature I highly suggest you brine your turkey.
+- To keep your bird moist at this higher temperature, I highly suggest you brine your turkey.

 👩🏻🍳 Expert Tips